This page is also available in: Deutsch (German)

 This point can also have a positive effect on your job search or your general life planning.

-Especially books like “The 7 Habists of Highly Effective People” by Stephen Covey or “How To Win Friends And Influence People” by Dale Carnegie are books that have changed the lives of many people forever.
+Especially books like “The Seven Ways to Effectiveness” by Stephen Covey (available at Amazon) or “How to Make Friends and influence people” by Dale Carnegie (also at Amazon) are books that have changed the lives of many people.

 4) Mental food